akimwong/1_OnPremise/Journey/001/03_Regression/01_Titanic/Readme.md

 ### 2. The Technique <- Why?
 We will use the binary classification models of:
 - Supervised Learning (Logistic Regression, Decision Trees, KNN, Naive Bayes)
-- Ensemble learning (Bagging: Random Forest).
+- Ensemble learning (Bagging: Random Forest)

 And then select the best based on metrics.
 Because the computanional cost is not too high due to the scale of the dataset <br/>